hackall360/auto-coder/README.md

 - **Terminal quirks** – If colours look incorrect, export `TERM=xterm-256color` or switch to a terminal emulator with true-colour support.
 - **Dependency errors** – Install Textual with `pip install textual>=0.56.4 rich>=13.7` or reinstall using the full `requirements.txt` to pick up Rich and Textual dependencies.
 - **Conflicting keybindings** – Some terminals intercept `Ctrl+C`; press `Esc` followed by `/quit` to exit safely.
-- **Switch back to the classic CLI** – Run `python main.py` for the original command-line flow whenever a minimal environment is required.

 ## Development Workflow